Investing in our Patrons

 In Spring 2015 the cooperative offically adopted the CHS name and is now represented as CHS Larsen Cooperative.

-Front row from the left: Steve Bartel, Dick Piechowski, and Erik Salm.
+Front row from the left: Neal Krohlow, Vice-Chairman, Steve Bartel, Chairman, and Dan Peterson, Secretary.